 - If a parent has any concerns about their child, they should speak to the class teacher immediately.
 If a parent thinks bullying is the issue, the matter will be referred to the principal.
 The principal is always informed of any bullying concerns at the school and monitors the situation carefully. - If a parent feels unable to talk to the class teacher/tutor, they can make an appointment to speak directly with the DSL or Principal. - The school will work with both the learner and the parents to ensure that any bullying is stopped, and that support is given where needed. - Parents should not confront the bully or their parents.
-This can complicate the situation and distress the learner. - The school will deal directly with all learners involved and their parents directly.
-Parents will be kept informed of any actions the school is taking. - If parents feel that their concern has not been dealt with appropriately, they should follow the school's complaints policy.
+This can complicate the situation and distress the learner. - If the bullying is taking place outside of school hours or via social media.
+Parents may be advised to contact the police if it is deemed necessary.
+All schools work closely with a police education team to deal with incidents of online bullying. - If parents feel that their concern has not been dealt with appropriately, they should follow the school's complaints policy.

-All members of the school community, including learners, staff, parents, and governors, are expected to always treat everyone with dignity and respect.
+All members of our school communities, including learners, staff, parents, and governors, are expected to always treat everyone with dignity and respect.
 This includes both face-to-face contact and online.